dndworld/dndworld.github.io/faq/rulings.md

 Server Rule Keyword: Item Slots, Magic Item, Stacking Item slots
 ```
 ==- **Making Toys Using Woodcarvers Tools**
-**Description:** Buying materials from the market and/or making toys out of wood with woodcarvers tools without being in a guild that has Crafting DTD
+**Description:** Buying materials from the market and/or making toys out of wood with woodcarvers tools without being in a guild that has Crafting DTD<br>
 **Interpretation:** If you're proficient with woodworking tools and have them, you can make toys without being in a guild that has Crafting DTD.
 Additionally, you do not need to buy materials from the market to make said toys either.<br>
 **Link to discussion:** [!badge icon="/images/discord-mark-blue.svg" variant="info" text="Discord"](https://discord.com/channels/512870694883950598/513452707617570828/927233286659534858)
 ```yaml **Tags**